Algorithm Configuration for Structured Pfaffian Settings: Applications of the Pfaffian piecewise structure framework

 \subsection{Data-driven graph-based semi-supervised learning}

-Semi-supervised learning \cite{chapelle2006semi} is a learning paradigm where labeled data is scarce due to expensive labeling processes.
+Semi-supervised learning \citep{chapelle2006semi} is a learning paradigm {designed for settings} where labeled data is scarce due to expensive labeling processes.
 This paradigm leverages unlabeled data in addition to a small set of labeled samples for effective learning.
-A common semi-supervised learning approach is the graph-based method \cite{zhu2009introduction, chapelle2006semi}, which captures relationships between labeled and unlabeled data using a graph.
+A common semi-supervised learning approach is the graph-based method \citep{zhu2009introduction, chapelle2006semi}, which captures relationships between labeled and unlabeled data using a graph.
 In this approach, nodes represent data points, and edges are constructed based on the similarity between data point pairs, measured by a given distance function.
 Optimizing a labeling function on this graph helps propagate labels from the labeled data to the unlabeled data.

-A large body of research focuses on how to learn such labeling functions given the graph, including using $st$-mincuts \cite{blum2001learning}, optimizing harmonic objective with soft mincuts \cite{zhu2003semi}, label propagation \cite{zhu2002learning}, among others.
-However, under the assumption that the graph well describes the relationship amongst data, it is known that all algorithms for learning the labeling function above are equivalent \cite{zhu2009introduction}.
-This also highlights the importance of the graph in graph-based semi-supervised learning.
+A large body of research focuses on how to learn such labeling functions given the graph, including using $st$-mincuts \citep{blum2001learning}, optimizing harmonic objective with soft mincuts \citep{zhu2003semi}, label propagation \citep{zhu2002learning}, among others.
+Recent work by \citet{Du2025TuningAA} examines the problem of data-driven tuning of hyperparameters in label propagation based algorithms.
+However, it is crucial to design a good graph by setting the edge weights between the data point appropriately in order for these label optimization algorithms to work well \citep{zhu2009introduction}.

-Despite its significance, the graph is usually considered given or constructed using heuristic methods without theoretical guarantees \cite{zhu2005semi, zemel2004proximity}.
-Recently, Balcan and Sharma \cite{balcan2021data} proposed a novel data-driven approach for constructing the graph, by learning the parameters of the graph kernel underlying the graph construction, from the problem instances at hand.
+Despite its significance, the graph is usually considered given or constructed using heuristic methods without theoretical guarantees \citep{zhu2005semi, zemel2004proximity}.
+Recently, \citet{balcan2021data} proposed a novel data-driven approach for constructing the graph, by learning the parameters of the graph kernel underlying the graph construction, from the problem instances at hand.
 Each problem instance $P$ consists of sets of labeled $\cL$ and unlabeled data $\cU$ and a distance metric $d$.
-Assuming that all problem instances are drawn from an underlying, potentially unknown distribution, they provide guarantees for learning near-optimal graph kernel parameters for such a distribution.
+Assuming that all problem instances are drawn from an underlying, potentially unknown distribution, they provide guarantees for learning near-optimal graph kernel parameters for such a distribution. { Nonetheless, they consider only a single distance function, whereas in practical applications, combining multiple distance functions, each with its unique characteristics, can improve the graph quality and typically result in better outcomes compared to utilizing a single metric \citep{balcan2005person}. }